-- Happens to Mr Bogus in the claymation short shown after the second act of the episode "Lights, Camera, Bogus", when attempting to take a picture of himself and checking the camera to find out why it didn't go off earlier.
+- Happens to Mr. Bogus in the claymation short shown after the second act of the episode "Lights, Camera, Bogus", when he attempts to take a picture of himself and checks the camera to find out why it didn't go off earlier.

-- On top of museums banning photography (usually flash) to sell their own momentos, there's the problem of this - you're bound to have someone take a flash photography picture every minute or so, dizzying everyone present.
+- On top of museums banning photography (usually flash) to sell their own mementos, there's the problem of this.
+You're bound to have someone take a flash photograph every minute or so, dizzying everyone present.
 There's also the fact that, in the case of precious paintings and other valuable displays, lots and lots of flash photography can wear out colors.

 - It's also the reason why there's no flash photography allowed during plays of any sort.

-- Supposedly what killed Princess Diana - the paparazzi following her blinded the driver with incessant picture taking, causing him to loose control.
+- Supposedly what killed Diana, Princess of Wales: The paparazzi following her blinded the driver with incessant picture taking, causing him to lose control.